Review: Deepbridge Technology Growth EIS

 - Experienced management, who are required to invest their own money in the offer

 - £10,000 minimum

-Portfolio companies will typically have two important traits.
+Portfolio companies have two important traits.
 Firstly, all have developed a product or service and are in the process of commercialising it.
 They have identified their market and established revenue streams, thereby showing market demand.
 Secondly, each company typically owns either intellectual property or a patented product, providing some downside protection.